ThijmenGThN/swaparr/README.md

 ## What is Swaparr?

 Swaparr quietly operates in the background, offering full customization options and clear visibility through console logs.
-Its primary function is to address the issue of stalled torrents in Radarr and Sonarr instances.
+Its primary function is to address the issue of stalled downloads in starr instances.

 ### Key Features:

-- **Automatic Detection:** Swaparr scans through all active torrents in your Radarr or Sonarr instances every 10 minutes (adjustable) to identify potential slowdowns indicating stalled torrents.
+- **Automatic Detection:** Swaparr scans through all active downloads in your starr instances every 10 minutes (adjustable) to identify potential slowdowns indicating.
-- **Strike System:** Identified torrents are given a strike, and this evaluation cycle repeats periodically.
-If a torrent accumulates the maximum allowed strikes, Swaparr automatically removes it from your instance.
+- **Strike System:** Identified downloads are given a strike, and this evaluation cycle repeats periodically.
+If a download accumulates the maximum allowed strikes, Swaparr automatically removes it from your instance.
 - **Customization:** Swaparr offers customization options such as time and size thresholds, strike thresholds, and the ability to toggle aggressive strike behavior.

 > Beware: Swaparr is still in beta, things might change before reaching version ` 1.0.0 `